Planning fire statement

 The Mayor of London has published The London Plan 2021.
 This document came into effect on 2nd March 2021 and sets out the Mayor of London’s spatial development strategy.
 It provides the framework for how London will develop over the next 20-25 years.

 Policy D5 and D12 of The London Plan place additional requirements for planning applications for relevant buildings in Greater London.
-Examples include mitigation for the use of a ‘stay-put’ evacuation strategy, the inclusion of additional evacuation lifts and more onerous requirements for the qualifications of fire safety consultants producing fire statements.
+Examples include the inclusion of evacuation lifts and more onerous requirements for the qualifications of fire safety professionals that produce fire statements.

-The team at Marshall Fire can demonstrate full competency and years of experience.
+The team at Marshall Fire can demonstrate such competency and have years of experience at producing Fire Statements.

 Related Services